vheun/wedo2/README.md

 ~~~~

 If a distance sensor is connected, it will send its
-distance in the range of 0 and 512 as well the port.
+distance in the range of 0 and 10 (matching cm scale) as well the port.
 ~~~~
 wedo2.on('distanceSensor', function (distance, port, uuid) {
 	console.log("distanceSensor: "+distance+" at port "+port + " @ "+uuid);